We’re always thinking of new ways to have a hands-on, minds-on education. Explore our newest majors.

-With the world as your classroom, you'll discover new ways of inventing the future.
+With a Virginia Tech education, your moment can happen virtually anywhere.
 With more than 200 options in more than 60 countries around the world, Virginia Tech has a program to meet every need and budget.
 Explore your opportunity or see the top 10 reasons why Hokies study abroad.

 Picking the right path begins with exploration.
 See our majors listed below or visit our Majors Search page to begin your journey with one of our more than 90 majors.
 Not everybody has it figured out when they graduate high school.
 We have recognized programs that cover a wide spectrum of majors.

-Virginia Tech's distinguished faculty members provide outstanding hands-on, minds-on training.
-Taking students to the next level by helping them solve real-world problems, Tech professors have a reputation for imagining the next great thing – from blind-driver cars to energy-conscious homes – and then making it happen.
+Virginia Tech’s distinguished faculty members take students to the next level by helping them solve real-world problems in real-world situations, Tech professors have a reputation for envisioning the next great thing…and our students help them make it happen.

 Take a look at what the incoming freshman class looks like.

-Percentage of the Class of 2017 accepting under the Early Decision Plan: 18%
+Percentage accepting under the Early Decision Plan: 18%

 Competitive freshman applicants have A/B grades in a rigorous curriculum and strong SAT or ACT scores.
 Read More